shavin-peiries/rewrite-this/README.md

 ## Features

-- **Effortless Workflow**: Select text → Press Option+R → Get improved text
+- **Effortless Workflow**: Select text → Press your hotkey → Get improved text
 - **Premium AI Models**: Uses Claude 3.5 Sonnet v2 by default (Claude 3.7 Sonnet optional)
 - **Rewriting Presets**:
   - Conversational & Human (Default)
   - Formal & Professional
   - Concise & Clear
   - Grammar Fixes Only
-  - Custom prompt option
 - **Format Preservation**: Maintains original line breaks, paragraph structure, and formatting
 - **Style Options**: Avoid em dashes if preferred
 - **Instant Replacement**: Selected text is automatically replaced with improved version
+- **Custom Presets**: Create and manage your own rewriting styles
+- **Quick Preset Switching**: Toggle between different rewriting styles with a hotkey

-## Setup (Takes 30 Seconds)
+## Setup (Takes less than 60 seconds)

 1. Install the extension from Raycast Store
 2. Add your Claude API key in the extension preferences
    - Get a key from [Anthropic Console](https://console.anthropic.com/)
    - $5 of credits gets you 200+ rewrites (less than 3¢ per rewrite)
+3. Set up the keyboard shortcut in Raycast preferences:
+   - Open Raycast → Search Extensions → Rewrite This
+   - Set "Option+R" (or your preferred shortcut) for the "Rewrite This" command
+   - Optionally set shortcuts for "Toggle Rewrite Preset" (Option + Tab recommended) and "Manage Rewrite Presets"
-3. Start using Option+R to instantly improve any text!
+4. Start using your shortcut to instantly improve any text!

 ## Privacy & Security